uablrek/xcluster-ovls/k8s-ipvs-local-route/README.md

 ```

 To avoid this problem you can use the [Cilium](https://cilium.io/)
 CNI-plugin with `kube-proxy` replacement.
-It sends return packets beck
+It sends return packets back
 to the GW it came from, regardless of the default route.

 A fix for the problem can also be found in [metallb-node-route-agent](